JordanRL/Planck/README.md

 > > AXIS1.AXIS2.AXISN:AXIS1.AXIS2.AXISN:...

-> The period (or full stop) separates the different axis within a grid, and the colon separates the sub-grids.
+> The period (or full stop) separates the different axes within a grid, and the colon separates the sub-grids.
 The left-most address in such a chain represents the parent grid, and as the grids can nest indefinitely, the address may have as many sub-grid sections as you want separated with colons.

 > This is an example of an address for a three dimensional grid, nested three times: